About Tirlun

 - Wye Valley National Landscape

-The experiences aim to stimulate learners’ curiosity, so that they will be more engaged and therefore better motivated to succeed.
-The experiences are centred around tasks with focus questions, which could provide a basis for teachers to adapt and extend to more Socratic questioning, depending on learners’ needs and interests.
+The activities aim to stimulate learners’ curiosity, so that they will be more engaged and therefore better motivated to succeed.
+The experiences are centred around suggested tasks with optional focus questions, which, if used, provide a basis for you to adapt and extend to more Socratic questioning, depending on learners’ needs and interests.

-As effective collaboration is key to developing higher-order thinkers, the experiences give opportunities for pairs or small groups of learners to work together to discuss the focus questions, develop their own ideas and personalise their learning.
+As effective collaboration is key to developing higher-order thinking, the activities give opportunities for pairs or small groups of learners to work together to discuss questions, develop their own ideas and personalise their learning.